Best Time to Trek Everest Base Camp for Senior Travellers

 Accessories and Health

-- Trekking Poles: for a proper grip, assisting in navigation and also reducing the pain in knees in the rough terrains
+- Trekking Poles: for a proper grip, assisting in navigation, and also reducing the pain in the knees in the rough terrains

 - Sunglasses, being UV protected, are used to protect from the harsh weather conditions